Noise-Robust De-Duplication at Scale: The NEWS-COPY Dataset

 \subsection{Procedure For Building the Dataset}

 To build \texttt{NEWS-COPY}, we first apply Layout Parser \citep{shen2021layoutparser} with a custom-trained object detection model \citep{he2017mask} to front page scans of off-copyright historical newspapers to identify individual article bounding boxes.
 The contents of article bounding boxes are OCR'ed with Tesseract.
 When component bounding boxes span multiple columns on the same page, the OCR'ed texts are associated into full articles using a rule-based association method that exploits the coordinates of headline and article bounding boxes.
 This pipeline extracts the structured article texts.
 Headlines were chosen by local newspapers - not wires - and as a result are rarely reproduced and not included in the dataset.
 Weather forecasts are removed by running a distil-RoBERTa classifier trained on 392 labeled articles (179 positive, 202 negative).
+This removes 4.4\% of the validation set and 3.3\% of the test set.
 We also hand-removed documents containing incorrectly merged article bounding boxes from different underlying source articles (as there was no single ground truth cluster to which these articles belonged), and news summaries, which summarize multiple news stories in a single article and hence also have no clear cluster with which they are associated.
+These represent 3.4\% and 3.3\% of the validation and test sets, respectively.

-Duplicates are defined as articles that came from the same underlying news wire or syndicate source, regardless of the degree of abridgement or OCR noise.
-Articles from different sources that contain the same quote are labeled as non-duplicated, as are articles about the same event from different news wire sources.
-Likewise, articles updated to reflect breaking news are labeled as different.
+Duplicates are defined as articles that came from the same original source article, regardless of the degree of abridgement or OCR noise.
+Articles from different source articles that contain the same quote are labeled as non-duplicated.
+Likewise, articles updated to reflect breaking news are labeled as different, as are different articles on the same overarching story.